Hard-Coat Anodizing Coating Services

 Hard-coat Anodize coatings may be dyed a variety of colors.
 However due to its naturally darker appearance, dyeing does not produce the vibrant colors that a Type II sulfuric anodize will.
 Additionally the required sealing process after dyeing does slightly reduce hardness.

-There are hundreds of governmental, industrial and commercial anodizing specifications in use.
+There are hundreds of industrial and commercial anodizing specifications in use.
 Each with their own method of calling out coatings, seals, dyes, etc. Any anodizer should recognize the Type III designation to indicate a Hardcoat Anodize, Class 1 to specify natural color or no dye, and Class 2 to indicate a dye.

 Hardcoat anodizing works very well with 2000(2014), 3000, 5000, 6000 and 7000 series aluminum alloys and 214, 355 and 356 series die casting material.